wix/stylable/packages/stylable/site/docs/references/mixin-syntax.md

 ## How mixins are applied

-Mixins can add CSS declarations to the CSS rule-set to which they are applied:
+Mixins can add CSS declarations to the CSS ruleset to which they are applied:

 * Rules are added at the position in the CSS where the `-st-mixin` is declared.
-* Any selectors that are appended as a result of the mixin are added directly after the rule set that the mixin was applied to.
+* Any selectors that are appended as a result of the mixin are added directly after the ruleset that the mixin was applied to.
 * Multiple mixins are applied according to the order that they are specified.